 Is there a better alternative?

 Yes, but you’ll have to pay more.
 The 46mm Galaxy Watch starts at $350.
 It has a rotating bezel as well as much better battery life (around four to five days).
+Read our comparison of the Samsung Galaxy Watch Active and Samsung Galaxy Watch to know more.
 The Fitbit Versa is also a great alternative at $200 (or even the stripped down Versa Lite at $160), but the notification system isn’t as robust.

 Want to stick to Google’s Wear OS?
 The Fossil Sport is your best alternative, but let’s be clear — the Galaxy Watch Active is definitely the better watch between the two.